Hurricane Ridge in Winter

 Hurricane Ridge Road

-Call the Road & Weather Hotline at (360) 565-3131 for current information and follow HRWinterAccess on Twitter for road updates.
+Call the Road & Weather Hotline at (360) 565-3131 for current information and road updates.
+The road's status will also be updated on our alerts page.

 During the winter season, Hurricane Ridge Road is typically open to uphill traffic from 9 am to 4 pm, Friday through Sunday and some holidays, weather and road conditions permitting.
-However, the road can open as early as 8 am or as late as 12 pm depending on road conditions.
+However, the road can open as late as 12 pm depending on road conditions.
 Winter storms can close or delay opening of Hurricane Ridge Road; high winds and blizzard conditions are not uncommon.

 Hurricane Ridge Road is closed on Christmas Day (December 25).